Form of Government: Republic

 |Population by age and gender (% - 2018)|

-Historically a country of emigration, 90 300 people immigrated to Ireland in 2018.
-In total, the number of foreigners stands at 593 500.
+Ireland is a country with long emigration tradition.
 Significant social changes are underway through several referendums: in 2015, there was a vote regarding gay marriage; in 2018, there was another about the right to an abortion; and in 2019, a referendum was held on liberalizing the divorce laws.

 |Agricultural prod. index (2004-06=100)||109.82||index||2016|